patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/product-tours.md

 ---
 A product tour, also referred to as an "onboarding flow", includes a series of dialog boxes or pop-ups that introduce users to a new tool or a redesigned tool.

 In product tours, your UX copy is never intended only to tell a user *how* something works.
-You need to convince them that the product—and learning about the product—is worth their time.
+You need to convince them that using and learning about the product is worth their time.

 When writing a product tour, refer to the following best practice guidelines and their respective before/after example: